 Why do I Need to Authenticate a Machine?

 Authenticating a machine is a security measure by Zenoti.
-A machine must be authenticated to establish the authenticity of the user.
+A machine's authentication is a must to establish the validity of the user.

 To authenticate a machine:

 - Click the Authenticate machine link on the login screen.